Heaven's Vault: Music

 Laurence Chapman composed the soundtrack for the game.
 Chapman recruited Brookspeare Music for recording the strings.
 He also added subtle synth pads as a reminder that Heaven's Vault is a science fiction game.
 Richard Brooker from Brookspeare Music also mixed the soundtrack.

 Novelisation

 In 2021, Inkle published two tie-in novels for the game, Heaven's Vault - I. The Loop and Heaven's Vault - II.
 The Vault.
+A third tie-in novel, Heaven's Vault - III.
+The Flood was published in 2025 and the fourth, The Rising Light, completing the story, has been announced for 2026.
 Written by Jon Ingold, Heaven's Vault's writer, the books also follow the story of Aliya and Six, but feature a different plot to the game.